aquavest/frontend/README.md

 ## Description

 AquaVest is a decentralized investment platform designed to provide crypto investors with access to real-world, sustainable ventures like fish farming.
-It offers a seamless experience for users looking to diversify their investment portfolios through tokenized ownership in fish farming pools.
+Inspired by the struggles of a friend, a fish farmer in my hometown who faced difficulties securing capital, AquaVest opens new opportunities for investors to participate in sectors such as aquaculture.

-Through AquaVest’s user-friendly dApp, investors can easily connect their crypto wallets, select fish farming pools based on comprehensive fact sheets, and invest using USDC.
+Through AquaVest’s user-friendly dApp, investors can connect their crypto wallets, select fish farming pools based on detailed fact sheets, and invest using USDC.
 The platform tokenizes ownership using FISH tokens, which represent a stake in these real-world fish farming assets.
 As the fish farms generate profits, investors earn returns proportionally to their ownership.
+This profit-sharing mechanism benefits both the investors and the fish pond owners.

 ### Who is it for?